20512 - ECONOMICS AND POLICY OF GLOBAL MARKETS

 - Use basic macroeconomic models to forecast the possible evolution of the business cycle across countries.

-- Recognize the impact on the business cycle of economic (fiscal and monetary) policies.
+- Recognize the impact on the business cycle of economic shocks and policy (fiscal and monetary) responses.

 - Assess the role of historical events and institutions in driving the current evolution of global markets.

-Apply the theoretical, empirical and historical tools developed in the course in order to grasp the essential features and evolution of global markets and their reaction to crises.
+- Apply the theoretical, empirical and historical tools developed in the course in order to grasp the essential features and evolution of global markets and their reaction to crises.

 - Face-to-face lectures